classyPimp/turboPimp/README.md

 which pass themselve to provided contorller.
   *Don't worry when component will unmount everything will be autamatically cleared.

+# EXTRAS
+React, ReactRouter, History, Zepto are included by default. (javascripts/vendor/)

+now it includes couple of plugins
+PubSubBus:
+simple observable like pub sub messaging system, refer to vendor/PubSubBus, for working example refer to components/users/login_info and model/CurrentUser

+Plugins::Formable:
+super easy form handling, currently inputs for: input {file: true}, text input, textarea, select with feed from server, wysi_textarea for wrapped Voog's wysihtml. look at source in components/forms and plugins/formable

+bootstrap modal and dropdowns, working example menues/index, pages/new click on insert image on textarea

+Pagination (integration wih will paginate) for working : for working example pages/index

+DependsOnCurrentUser , render stuff that depends on user permissions, for working example dashboards/admin  click add user with admin and non admin user

 ###### END NOTES
 For more info refer to source itself.
 I've tried to comment code as much as I could.